University of East Anglia: Admissions

-In 2024, UEA had the joint forty-eighth highest average entry qualification for undergraduates of any UK university, along with Royal Holloway and City St George's.
-New students entering the university that year had an average of 139 UCAS points (the equivalent of ABBb at A-Level).
 In 2024, the ratio of applications to acceptances was 4.10 to 1.
 In 2020/21, 8% of UEA's undergraduates were privately educated.
 In 2022/23, the student body was 58% female and 42% male.
 Additionally, in that academic year 84% of UEA students had come from the UK, 4% of students from the EU, and 12% of students were from outside the UK or EU.

 Grade distribution and inflation

 Data from the Higher Education Statistics Agency (HESA) showed that UEA has one of the highest proportions of First Class and Upper Second Class degrees achieved by students with more than Oxford and Cambridge.
 Only three universities in the United Kingdom have been awarded a higher proportion of First Class degrees than UEA between the academic years 2014/15 and 2017/18.
 There is a concern about grade inflation with the degrees awarded by English universities, with the University of East Anglia awarding 35.7% First Class degrees, 52.1% Upper Seconds (2:1), 11.2% Lower Seconds (2:2) and 1% Third Class degrees in 2016/17.